hilitit/hilitit.github.io/index.md

 Highlight it (hilit.it) is an open source project.

-  * The goal of the Hilit.it: is an easy way to summarize and share summaries of articles.
+  * The goal of the Hilit.it is: an easy way to summarize and share summaries of articles.
   * as readers find interesting lines in articles, they select/highlight those lines.
   * when other readers open those articles, they will have the option to see the lines other readers find interesting highlighted.
   * as more readers highlight lines, an aggregation/consessus can be generated of the most important lines.